Back to blog

 Step 2: Check admission requirements

-• school or bachelor's degree certificate
+• school-leaving certificate or bachelor’s degree

 • language certificate